awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ------

-Note the following in this example:
-+ The source code is stored in a GitHub repository\.
-+ The GitHub access token needed to access the repo is retrieved from AWS Secrets Manager\.
-Provide the name of the secret where indicated\.
-+ Specify the owner of the repository and the repo name where indicated\.

-You must deploy a CDK Pipeline manually once\.
-After that, the pipeline will keep itself up to date from the source code repository\.
-To perform the initial deployment:
+You must deploy a pipeline manually once\.
+After that, the pipeline will keep itself up to date from the source code repository, so make sure the code in the repo is the code you want deployed\.
+Check in your changes and push to GitHub, then deploy:

 ```
 git add --all